A guide to diabetes-friendly movie snacks

 Popcorn in bowl with some kernels spread out on table.

 Movies and snacks go hand in hand.
-Unfortunately, if you have diabetes, you should avoid candy, soda, movie theater popcorn and most of the other snacks on sale at the concession stand.
-Candy and soda are, unsurprisingly, loaded with sugar.
-And while small servings of air-popped popcorn are okay, movie theater popcorn is not.
-Even small sizes with no added butter contain high amounts of carbohydrates, sodium and saturated fats.
+But if you have diabetes, you should avoid candy, soda, movie theater popcorn, and many other snacks on sale at the concession stand.
+Candy and soda are filled with sugar.
+And while small servings of air-popped popcorn are okay, movie theater popcorn can create issues.
+Even small sizes with no added butter contain high amounts of carbohydrates, sodium, and saturated fats.

-But just because you need to avoid these snacks at the movies doesn’t mean you need to avoid snacks altogether.
+Just because you should avoid these concession-stand snacks doesn’t mean you need to avoid snacks altogether.
 Try these tips for healthier eating the next time you head to the theater.
-(These also work if you're streaming something at home.)
+Bonus: These also work if you're streaming something at home.

 Don’t go in hungry